flaneur2020/flaneur2020.github.io/content/posts/2022-01-25-ck-replacing-merge-tree.en.md

 We learned earlier that data in ClickHouse doesn't support updates, only insertions.
 If the same primary key has updates, it results in two rows in the table.

 That's where ReplacingMergeTree from the MergeTree family comes in.
-It can do some calculations during compaction to clean up duplicate data, leaving only the latest data for the primary key.
+It can do some merging during compaction to clean up duplicate data, leaving only the latest data for the primary key.

 Sounds good, right?
-But during streaming data insertion, you can't guarantee there won't be duplicate primary keys.
+But during contiguous data insertion, you can't guarantee there won't be duplicate primary keys.

 (For T+1 data import scenarios, maybe it's enough?
 Import a batch, then run `OPTIMIZE TABLE` to compact, and no more duplicates.
 Or use `SELECT ...
 FINAL` to trigger compaction on each query.
 For small, rarely changing dimension tables, sounds doable?)